microsoft/pai/docs/user/troubleshooting_job.md

 With best practice, many issues could be addressed earlier with low cost, and some tough issues can be found easily also.

-### Fix issues at local environment
+### Fix issues locally

-Troubleshoot issues remotely is hard, so it's efficient to solve issues locally.
+Troubleshooting issues remotely is hard, so it's efficient to solve them locally.

-- If some errors happen in remote environment, try to reproduce it locally, and then try to fix it.
+- If some error happens in remote environment, try to reproduce it locally, and then try to fix it.
 - Some issues may be caused by some different between local and remote, try to narrow down where it happens, and compare difference between local and remote.
-- Minumize code difference between local and remote.
+- Minimize code difference between local and remote.
 That makes it's easy to reproduce problems locally.

 ### Use log better